 When you flick off a switch or turn off the radio, the quiet night reveals itself.
-Luciana Bellini looks at how silence and darkness can hold a unique space for us to explore our inner, and outer, worlds…
+Luciana Bellini looks at the space created by darkness and silence…

 Throughout our lives, we are conditioned to seek out the light, but there is a different, almost otherworldly power that comes from harnessing the dark.
 ‘In the dark, I can almost sense gravity,’ wrote the author Tamsin Calidas in a recent article on the beauty of winter.
 ‘The skies above are vertiginous and vast.
 I feel both my fragility and my strength.’
 Those cold, clear skies, which give way to frostbitten dawns, are filled with enchantment.
 For author of Under the Stars: A Journey into Light, Matt Gaw, the darkness offers both expansion and contraction: ‘It’s strange really, in some ways your world is made smaller – you operate in this reduced bubble of visibility – but in other ways it is infinitely bigger.
 At night, you experience not only space, but time… The light from the stars has often been travelling for thousands of years before it reaches your retina,’ he told journalist Loughrey in a recent interview.